Citizenship education (subject): History

 Citizenship Education was introduced as a statutory subject in the English National Curriculum in 2001 following the recommendation of the Crick Report in 1998.
 This report, which had been commissioned by the New Labour government following its election victory in 1997, called for "no less than a change in the political culture of this country both nationally and locally: for people to think of themselves as active citizens, willing, able and equipped to have an influence in public life and with the critical capacities to weigh evidence before speaking and acting".
 Prior to this, since 1990, there had existed a cross curricular theme called 'Education for Citizenship' (CG8).

 At the same time as the subject was introduced in 2001, a longitudinal study began.
 This studied the impacts of the teaching of citizenship over a 10-year timeframe.
 The curriculum was revised in 2007/8 to focus on the 'key concepts' of democracy and justice, rights and responsibilities, identities and diversity (living together in the UK); and 'key processes' of critical thinking and enquiry, advocacy and representation, and informed and responsible action.
 This version of the curriculum in particular was concerned with the practical side of citizenship – going beyond just the knowledge of institutions.

 After the 2010 General Election, with the election of a new Coalition Government, a review was launched for the National Curriculum, including Citizenship.
 Despite early fears that the subject would be removed from the National Curriculum altogether, it was retained.
 However, a revised content was published which re-focused knowledge rather than skills and practice, with an emphasis on critical thinking, politics, media literacy, financial skills and money.

 A GCSE in "Citizenship Studies" is available for students in Key Stage 4.
 The qualification includes a controlled assessment based on an active citizenship project they have taken part in.
 There is also an A-level subject in Citizenship Studies.
 This qualification is valued by leading universities including the University of Cambridge and University of Oxford.

 Since 2017 there has been a sharp increase in entries for GCSE Citizenship Studies, with an 40% increase from 2017 to 2023.

 Ireland

 Citizenship studies was introduced as a compulsory subject in the 1990s in Ireland.
 It is known as CSPE (Civic, Social and Political Education) and is taught to 12- to 16-year-olds.
-In 2009 it is expected that an additional subject currently under the working title 'Society and Politics' will be offered as a subject to students between 16 and 18 years of age in secondary schools in the Republic of Ireland.
+In 2009 a subject titled 'Politics and Society' became offered as a subject to students between 16 and 18 years of age in secondary schools in the Republic of Ireland.